springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step4.md

 # Deploy to development deployment

-Let's deploy our sample application.

-We only have one Kubernetes cluster, so we will be deploying our app to the same cluster in which we installed Argo CD.
-You can also easily attach other clusters to Argo CD and use it to deploy apps to to those.
+Objective:
+Deploy the sample application to the dev environment.

+In this step, you will:
+* ...

+## Configure the dev app deployment

 In the UI, click on `+ NEW APP`.

-Fill in the form as follows, using details pertaining to your fork of the sample app.
+Fill in the form as shown bellow.
 Make sure to replace the placeholder `GITHUB_NS` with the proper value.
 Leave any fields not mentioned below at their default value.
+When you are finished entering the config values shown below, scroll up and click 'CREATE'.

 ```
 GENERAL
 Application Name: go-sample-app-dev